getodk/docs/odkx-src/app-designer-overview.rst

 ODK-X QR Code Generator
 --------------------------
-The :guilabel:`QR Code Generator` tab contains the QR Code Generator, a tool that generates a QR Code to log into the synced Server .
-The Server URL, username and password details are entered into their specified input fields, then a QR Code is generated.
+The :guilabel:`QR Code Generator` tab contains the QR Code Generator, a tool that generates a QR Code to log into the synced server.
+The server URL, username and password details are entered into their specified input fields, then a QR Code is generated.

 When the QR Code is scanned, it automatically populates the server URL, username and password in ODK-X Services.
-It provides a quick and easy option to log in to the Server.
+It provides a quick and easy option to log in to the server.

 .. image:: /img/app-designer-overview/qr-code-generator.*
   :alt: The QR Code Generator tab in the ODK-X Application Designer